concord-consortium/slate-editor/README.md

 $ npx yalc add @concord-consortium/slate-editor
 ```

-To update to the most recently published version of an in-development slate-editor library, in the client project:
+To update all clients that are using the in-development version of slate-editor, in the slate-editor project:
 ```
-$ npx yalc update
+$ npm run yalc:publish
 ```

-`yalc` modifies the `package.json` of the project with a link to the local `yalc` repository. _This is a good thing!_ as it makes it obvious when you're using an in-development version of a library and serves as a reminder to install a fully published version before pushing to GitHub, etc.
+`yalc` modifies the `package.json` of the client project with a link to the local `yalc` repository. _This is a good thing!_ as it makes it obvious when you're using an in-development version of a library and serves as a reminder to install a fully published version before pushing to GitHub, etc. It also means that running `npm install` in the client project will not break the setup.

 ### @concord-consortium/slate